aramzham/Cryptography/README.md

 The app can be used on numerous purposes (defence, message encryption etc.).

 Cryptography is also used to check if the file is the **original** one or it has been changed in the process.
-Take a look how it works by following [link] (https://github.com/aramzham/Cryptography/tree/master/Cryptologie/Originality).
+Take a look how it works by following [link](https://github.com/aramzham/Cryptography/tree/master/Cryptologie/Originality).

 A little demonstration of cryptography on Windows Forms: